Art of Truth is an independent editorial site covering geopolitics, technology, history, crime, and culture.

 Primary sources first

-Whenever possible, we work from original documents, studies, transcripts, official data, court records, company statements, and direct evidence rather than layers of rewritten commentary.
+We work from original documents, studies, transcripts, official data, court records, and direct evidence rather than layers of rewritten commentary.
+Sources such as Wikipedia are soft-banned: I don’t want to compound errors from other aggregators.

 Repetition is not evidence